niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_setup.md

 ---

-### Raising the crossing signal
+### Raising the Ccrossing Signal

 1. Release the locking bolts from the signal mast
-2. Carefully raise the mast into positon
+2. Carefully raise the mast into positon, using the side steps to prevent injury
-3. Ensure the mast is fully seated
+4. Ensure the mast is fully seated
-4. Bolt mast in upright positioon
+5. Bolt mast in upright positioon

 ---